hbradio/portfolio/content/about.md

     <a href="https://genesys.com">Genesys</a> in Indianapolis.
   </p>
   <p>
-    I manage an open-source robotics programming environment for middle schoolers called <a href="https://rovercode.com">Rovercode</a>.
+    I co-founded an online coding platform for middle schoolers called <a href="https://rovercode.com">Rovercode</a>.
+    <a href="https://medium.com/@bradyhurlburt/fd8862ad361c">I wrote here</a>
+    about some things I think are important for designing online social learning for kids.
   </p>
   <p>
     I just completed Georgia Tech's